alibaba/HandyJSON/README.md

 ## Composition Object

-Notice that all the properties of a class/struct need to deserialized should be type comformed to `HandyJSON`.
+Notice that all the properties of a class/struct need to deserialized should be type conformed to `HandyJSON`.

 ```
 struct Component: HandyJSON {